+The first coaching stint for Jackson came at Fairfield University in 2000-2001.
+Following that, he spent one year as an assistant at Emporia State (2001-02) and one season as assistant head coach at Coffeyville Community College (2002-03).
 Jackson has also coached several summer league teams, including one summer in the New England Collegiate Baseball League (NECBL) and one summer in the esteemed Cape Cod League.
 He coached several former Tigers in the summer leagues, including Danny Hill, James Boone, Zane Taylor, Brad Flanders, Aaron Crow and Kyle Gibson.

 Jackson coached the MINK League Sluggers to back-to-back NBC World Series in the summers of 2002 and 2003.
 In 2006, he coached a United States team to a Gold medal at an international tournament in Holland.

 Jackson spent two years playing baseball at St. Louis Community College Meramec, where the team finished third at the JUCO World Series, and one year at Bethune-Cookman, leading the squad to its first-ever conference championship and regional.
 He concluded his collegiate career at Nebraska, where he graduated from in 1999.
 Jackson is a native of Kirkwood, Mo.